+The Australian Institute of Health and Welfare (AIHW) has calculated this indicator.
 The Institute is an independent statutory authority within the Health and Ageing portfolio, which is accountable to the Parliament of Australia through the Minister.
-For further information see the AlHW website.
+For further information see the AIHW website.

+The data were supplied to the Institute by State and Territory health authorities.
+The State and Territory health authorities received these data from public and private hospitals.
+States and territories use these data for service planning, monitoring and internal and public reporting.
 Hospitals may be required to provide data to states and territories through a variety of administrative arrangements, contractual requirements or legislation.